We may earn a commission when you buy through links in our articles. Learn more.

 While the Player’s Handbook suggests you build your character as a high-ranking military officer, who can lord their rank over common soldiers and guards, it’s not much of a stretch to switch the military with a fighting guild, or secret martial society.
 Skill proficiencies in Athletics and Intimidation will naturally suit the beefy DnD Barbarian, making Soldier a firm choice for characters focused solely on combat.

-DnD Backgrounds 5E - Wizards of the Coast art of a Kenku waiting outside a room while drawing a sword
+DnD Backgrounds 5E a Kenku waiting outside a sword while drawing a sword

 Urban Bounty Hunter 5e